A double-dimensional approach to formal category theory: Augmented virtual double categories

 To show that $\phi$ is weakly cocartesian under the identities \eqref{companion identities} consider any unary cell $\xi$ as on the right above.
 That it factors through $\phi$ is shown by

 To see that this factorisation is unique, suppose that $\xi = \xi' \of \phi$ as well.
 Then

 which concludes the proof that $\phi$ is weakly cocartesian. \end{proof}

-As an immediate consequence we find that functors of hypervirtual double categories preserve companions and conjoints. \begin{corollary} Any functor between hypervirtual double categories preserves cartesian and weakly cocartesian cells that define companions and conjoints. \end{corollary} \begin{proof} This follows immediately from the fact that functors preserve vertical composition strictly, so that the companion and conjoint identities of (the horizontal dual of) the previous lemma are preserved. \end{proof}
+As an immediate consequence we find that functors of augmented virtual double categories preserve companions and conjoints. \begin{corollary} Any functor of augmented virtual double categories preserves cartesian and weakly cocartesian cells that define companions and conjoints. \end{corollary} \begin{proof} This follows immediately from the fact that functors preserve vertical composition strictly, so that the companion and conjoint identities of (the horizontal dual of) the previous lemma are preserved. \end{proof}

-The lemma above can also be used to show that the sufficient conditions for the existence of nullary restrictions $C(f, g)$ in the hypervirtual equipments $\enProf{(\V, \V')}$ and $\enProf{(\Set, \Set')}^\Ss$, that were given in \exref{restrictions of V-profunctors} and \exref{restrictions of indexed profunctors} above, are necessary in the case of companions and conjoints, as follows. \begin{example} In \exref{restrictions of V-profunctors} we saw that the companion $f_*$ of a $\V'$-functor \mbox{$\map fAC$} exists in $\enProf{(\V, \V')}$ as soon as the hom-objects $C(fx, y)$ are $\V$-objects, for all $x \in A$ and $y \in C$.
+The lemma above can also be used to show that the sufficient conditions for the existence of nullary restrictions $C(f, g)$ in the augmented virtual equipments $\enProf{(\V, \V')}$ and $\enProf{(\Set, \Set')}^\Ss$, that were given in \exref{restrictions of V-profunctors} and \exref{restrictions of indexed profunctors} above, are necessary in the case of companions and conjoints, as follows. \begin{example} In \exref{restrictions of V-profunctors} we saw that the companion $f_*$ of a $\V'$-functor \mbox{$\map fAC$} exists in $\enProf{(\V, \V')}$ as soon as the hom-objects $C(fx, y)$ are $\V$-objects, for all $x \in A$ and $y \in C$.
 For the converse consider cells $\cell\psi JC$ and $\cell\phi AJ$ as in the lemma above: it is straightforward to check that the companion identities for $\phi$ and $\psi$ imply that the composites below are inverses for the components $J(x, y) \to C(fx, y)$ of $\psi$, showing that $C(fx, y) \iso J(x, y)$.

 Given an indexing category $\Ss$, the previous argument can be applied at each index $s \in \Ss$ to show that the companion $f_*$ of an $\Ss$-indexed functor $\map fAC$ exists in $\enProf{(\Set, \Set')}^\Ss$ precisely if the hom-sets $C_s(f_sx, y)$ are small for all $s \in \Ss$, $x \in A_s$ and $y \in C_s$. \end{example}